adidas/api-guidelines/message/error-reporting.md

 }
 ```

-> NOTE: The `type` field is identifier and as such it **** be used to denote additional error codes.
+> NOTE: The `type` field is identifier and as such it **MAY** be used to denote additional error codes.
 Keep in mind that the identifier should be an URI.

 ## Additional Fields
 If needed, the Problem Detail **MAY** include additional fields, refer to [RFC7807](https://tools.ietf.org/html/rfc7807) for details.